 What is the Healthiest Diet for Humans?

-Q: Dear Sister, I’ve been trying to eat healthier, but don’t know exactly what foods are good for health.
-What are the healthiest foods to eat?
+Q: Dear HWP, I’ve been trying to eat healthier, but don’t know exactly what foods are good for health.
+What is the healthiest diet according to science?
 Sincerely, Aspiring Healthy Eater

 A: Dear Aspiring,

 Firstly, congratulations on setting good and loving intentions for yourself to eat healthier.
+Finding the healthiest diet for you is a fantastic step towards achieving a life of wellness.
 This is great to hear and here’s to your health goals!
 Secondly, I can sympathize with your confusion over what food are good for the health.
 Ask google, a health magazine, your mom, your doctor, and your friend and you are likely to get a variety of contradictory advice.
 Luckily, the science on diet and human health has a steady and straightforward conclusion for you.
 A whole foods plant-based diet has been shown to be optimal for human health, disease prevention, and longevity.
 Here’s why:

 The Human Body Is Designed for a PlantBased Diet